2002 German Grand Prix: Race

 On lap 26, Barrichello became the first of the leaders to make a pit stop, falling to fourth behind Montoya.
-On the following lap, Räikkönen made his first pit stop, dropping from fifth to seventh in 9.2 seconds.
+On the following lap, Räikkönen made his first pit stop, dropping from fifth to seventh in 9.2 seconds and no tyres were changed during the stop.
 Michael Schumacher had been nursing rear blistered tyres since lap 15, slowing him slightly and allowing Ralf Schumacher to close up.
 On lap 27, he made his first pit stop from the lead and Ralf Schumacher took the lead after his 8.4-second stop.
 Ralf Schumacher set the race's fastest lap on lap 28 trying to catch Michael Schumacher.
 On lap 29, he enter the pit lane, only to be blocked by the slow Villeneuve because Villeneuve's gearbox had failed until he moved out of Ralf Schumacher's path, losing him around two to three seconds.
 He fell to third, behind Michael Schumacher and Montoya but just ahead of Barrichello.
 Montoya led for one lap before his first pit stop on lap 30, falling to fourth, behind Barrichello.

 Massa was instructed to allow Heidfeld pass into eighth, which he did at the hairpin on lap 34.
 On the same lap, the FIA stewards imposed a drive-through penalty on Trulli for disobeying the blue flags to let faster cars past after baulking Ralf Schumacher.
 He served the penalty on lap 35.
 Three laps later, Räikkönen's left-rear tyre suffered a puncture possibly caused by wreckage leaving the hairpin.
 He drove carefully to the pit lane despite the disintegrating tyre flailing rubber from the wheel and damaging the rear bodywork, and went through a gravel trap.
-Räikkönen went from fifth to outside the points-paying places at the back of the field, 14th, suffering damage to rear brake duct from the flailing tyre.
+Räikkönen went from fifth to outside the points-paying places at the back of the field, 14th, suffering damage to the rear brake duct from the flailing tyre.
 His teammate Coulthard moved to fifth and Panis to sixth.
 Trulli attempted to pass Sato on the following lap, but he went across the gravel trap after locking his brakes, colliding with the tyre barrier at the Sachskurve turn.
 Panis in sixth spun at the entry to turn two when his engine seized on lap 41, causing his retirement.